SANU20020118/AI_Resume_Shortlisting/README.md

 📬 Email notifications with shortlisted resumes

-🌐 Host using Render, Railway, or GitHub Pages (static)
+🌐 Deployment via Render/Railway

 🤝 Contributing
 Contributions are welcome!
-Please fork the repository and submit a pull request.
+Please fork the repository and submit a pull request with improvements.

 📄 License
 This project is licensed under the MIT License.